Albany in Carroll County, New Hampshire — The American Northeast (New England)

 More about this marker.
 Marker is weathered and somewhat difficult to read.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Albany Covered Bridge, Albany, New Hampshire

 Also see . . .
 Albany, New Hampshire.

 The community was first chartered in 1766 by Colonial Governor Benning Wentworth as Burton for General Jonathan Burton of Wilton.
 The town was incorporated and renamed Albany in 1833, when the New York Central Railroad from New York City to Albany, New York, was chartered.
 Albany includes Mount Chocorua and Mount Paugus, as well as the southeastern corner of the White Mountain National Forest.
 Albany is the entrance to the Mount Washington Valley, and features a 120-foot covered bridge that spans the Swift River just north of the Kancamagus Highway.
 (Submitted on April 12, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on April 13, 2018.
-This page originally submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 63 times since then.
+This page was last revised on May 12, 2020.
+It was originally submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 114 times since then and 21 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 11, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.